SatsAndSports/cashu_mls_chat/web/pkg/README.md

 - Would need to track ID history and subscribe to all historical IDs, or remove the `#h` filter

 **Recommendation:** Clarify whether `nostr_group_id` is intended to change.
 If yes, implement multi-ID subscription tracking.
 If no, mark it as immutable and remove the setter.

-## Notes

-The CDK wallet integration is currently a placeholder because:
-- SQLite doesn't compile to WASM (needs C stdlib)
-- Need to implement IndexedDB-backed storage for wallet proofs
-- Or use a simpler in-memory solution for the initial version